Bathroom | August 29, 2024

 use a plunger and tape or rag - how to fix a dlow draining bathtub

-Notice that, in this case, the overflow has been completely sealed with duct tape.
-This keeps air from being released through it, making plunging more forceful and effective.
+Notice that, in this case, the overflow is completely sealed with duct tape.
+This keeps air from releasing through it, making plunging more forceful and effective.

 2. User an Auger